urbas/play-essentials/README.md

     }

-Now you can use any of the below examples from within this controller.
+Now you can use any of the below examples from within your controllers.

 ## Authentication